17 Great Tips for Landscaping Your Backyard

 Invest in a Heavy-Duty Tarp

 Nothing is quite so useful in landscaping projects as a durable tarp.
 It’s excellent for moving leaves, weeds, soil, and small rocks (among other materials) quickly and safely when working in the yard.
 You can also use it to cover plants or landscaping materials on a truck bed when transporting them or to protect projects from a fierce storm.
 Just don’t leave a tarp laying out on the lawn for too long, or it will kill your grass.
-Check out these pro lawn and garden tips.

 Spray Water to Keep the Dust Down